Last Updated on: 3rd July 2023, 09:03 am

-Geophagy is a term used to describe the process of parrots eating clay.
-Scientists aren’t entirely sure why parrots ingest clay, but many theories exist.
+Geophagy is a term used to describe the process of parrots ingesting clay.

-Clay also provides essential nutrients when parrots can’t get them through their diet.
-During the rainy season in the rainforest, minerals like sodium get washed away, and clay is an alternative source.
+Clay also provides minerals when parrots can’t get them through their diet.
+During the rainy season in the rainforest, sodium gets washed away, and clay is a good alternative.

 Why Do Parrots Eat Clay?